kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/registry.md

 docker push <MYREPO>/private-busybox:latest
 ```

-Now let's create a new application with a component using this private image
+Now let's create a new application with a component using this private image.

 - Create an Application
 - Create a Component with `<MYREPO>/private-busybox:latest` as the image
 - In the command field, enter <code>/bin/sh -c \`sleep 10000\`</code> to keep the container alive.
-- Click **Deploy**
+- Click **Deploy Component**

 You should get a "Failed to pull Image..." error.